 7) The Invisible Picture

 Equipment: Paper, Pencils / Markers, Collection of Pictures of Everyday Items

-The Invisible Picture as a team-building activity that is great for face-to-face teams and for teams that are working online.
+The Invisible Picture is a team-building activity that is great for face-to-face teams and for teams that are working online.
 The purpose of this is to strengthen communication between team members.

 Give one person a picture from your collection.
-The team member with the picture must describe the image without using any words that give it away, while all the other team members will draw pictures of the item being described.
+The team member with the picture must describe the image without using words that give it away, while all the other team members will draw pictures of the described item.

 While the final drawings will seldom look like the picture, it reveals to participants how different the interpretation of instructions can be even when they are supposedly talking about the same thing.
 This can be a great team exercise to build communication skills in the workplace.

 Using name tags, write down roles or stereotypes.
 They can include doctors, athletes, kings, used car salespeople, the wealthy, CEO, famous rappers, and more.
 Each team member will wear a name tag on their back without knowing what the tag says.

 When the team arrive, line them up and add the tags to their backs so no one can see their own.
 Then allow the team 10 minutes to mingle, asking questions that get them close to discovering what their tag says.
 Each team member should treat each other according to the person's stereotype on their label.

 Each team member can use that treatment and answer questions to determine what’s on the label.
 As each team member figures out who they are, they can exit the game and let the rest continue.
 The team can better understand how stereotypes affect actions based on answers and treatment.

 To start, have each team member choose one item from their desk and bring it to the session.
 The item they choose will be their new product, and they must come up with a name, logo, slogan, and marketing plan.